-A continuation of Microprocessors and includes a more in-depth study of peripherals and interfacing, microprocessors with peripheral devices.
-Students study later generation chips to include 16-bit microprocessors.
-Special purpose microprocessor-based systems are introduced and related to microcomputer and industrial applications.
-Prerequisite(s): ELC 206 distribution transformers, secondary power systems, and customer connections.
+This course is designed to develop a comprehensive understanding of the activities associated with electric utility line work, specifically; subtransmission circuits, distribution substations, primary feeders, distribution transformers, secondary power systems, and customer connections.
 Students will engage in classroom and laboratory activities to develop the basic technical skills necessary to obtain a working knowledge and understanding of power distribution and transmission systems.
-Safety is strongly emphasized and special attention is given to explaining relevant electrical formulas and Consistent, easy-to-understand explanations and calculations. examples are used to explain the operation of each system.
+Safety is strongly emphasized and special attention is given to explaining relevant electrical formulas and calculations.
+Consistent, easy-to-understand explanations and examples are used to explain the operation of each system.
 A blend of theory, formulas, lab work and historical information stimulates interest in the continuing study of electric utility line work.
 Hands-on use of equipment occurs in a lab setting.
-Prerequisite(s): ELC 106, ELC 107, ELC 191, EUT 101, EUT 102 transmission circuits, distribution substations, primary feeders,
+Prerequisite(s): ELC 106, ELC 107, ELC 191, EUT 101, EUT 102